Folding in Poker

 WHY IS IT WRONG TO FOLD SO MUCH?

 It’s important not to go overboard and fold too much.
 Folding too often can be just as bad as not folding enough, as you miss out on opportunities to make money.
-Not only that, but your opponents will quickly realize that you can be easily pushed around, and you’ll find yourself regularly bluffed off of pots you should win.
-So let’s take a closer look at why it’s wrong to fold too often.
+Not only that, but your opponents will quickly realize that you can be easily pushed around, and you’ll find yourself regularly getting bluffed off pots you should have won.

 • Giving Up Equity – Almost all hands have some equity against your opponent’s betting range, no matter how bad.
 By folding your hand, you’re giving up that equity, allowing your opponent to win more of the pot than they should.
 While sometimes your hand will have so little equity that folding is far and away the best play, you don’t want to get into the habit of folding when your hand has decent equity.
 You can’t afford to wait until you have an equity advantage; even if your hand only has 25-30% equity, that’s often enough to continue depending on the size of the bet and your opponent’s betting range.

-• You Become Easy To Bluff – If you’re only continuing against a bet when you have a very strong hand, you will be folding most of the time.
+• You Become Easy To Bluff – If you’re only continuing against a bet when you have a very strong hand, you’ll be folding most of the time.
 Opponents at your table will start to realize this and will bluff you more frequently.
 If you continue to wait for strong hands, you’ll be bluffed off a lot of pots that you should win, drastically reducing your win rate.

 You need to find a balance with your folding to give yourself the best opportunity to make money without gambling too much and throwing money away on hands with no chance of winning.